vitalije/gsaafaw/README.md

-# Authenticator for google service accounts using actix
+# GSAAFAW - Google Service Account Authenticator For Actix-Web

 Most of the code comes from the [yup-oauth2](https://github.com/dermesser/yup-oauth2) developped by Sebastian Thiel and Lewin Bormann.
 The code originaly used hyper for